 Google Merchant Center makes it easy for e-commerce businesses to upload and manage their product listings for Google Shopping and other Google services.
 For Shopify owners, it helps attract more customers by showcasing their products in Google’s search results and ads.

 Headless Shopify stores require an extra step when connecting to the Google Merchant Center.
 If you upload your product catalog to Google Merchant Center via Shopify, your ads will send your customers to Shopify and not to Webflow.
+For that reason you need to modify your product URLs in GCM via Attribute Rules (Feed Rules).
+Attribute Rules in GMC let you modify, combine, or transform product data in your feed without editing the actual source.

 This guide assumes you already have a Google Merchant Center account and have synced your products.
 If you haven't done so yet, you can learn how to do it here.